Soylent Vs Huel: Which One Is the Best?

 What Should I Buy?

-If you are looking for a low carb option, Huel Black is the healthiest, nutritionally better rounded option between all of them.
+If you are looking for a low carb shake, Huel Black is the healthiest, nutritionally better rounded option between all of them.
 I also think that it is the better shake if you are looking to lose weight, with the extra protein and fiber.

 However, if you are not too bothered about macros, I would recommend you to buy Huel Powder v3.0.
 There are more flavour options, it is cheaper, tastes better than Black, and it has the best nutritional output of all three.